sushilchaskar28/Credit-Card-Fraud-Detection-Machine-Learning/README.md

 4. Random Forest Classifier (random_forest.py)
 5. Gradient Boosting Classifier (xgboost.py)

-Dataset file should be placed in the same folder as code files.

 Also included a log file (RUN_LOG.txt) containing results of a single run of all classification models.